 In September 2010, Cleveland High School became an “option” high school, meaning that any Seattle student can attend.There will are no entrance requirements, though students are required to take four years of math and science.
 All students are issued and expected to use a district-provided laptop.
 STEM at Cleveland will have two separate academies students can choose.

-Each of these STEM academies will enroll up to 125 students per grade level, for a total of 250 students at Cleveland High School per grade level. * Classes are subject to availability senior year.
+Each of these STEM academies will enroll up to 75 students per grade level, for a total of 250 students at Cleveland High School per grade level. * Classes are subject to availability senior year.
 Students are required to take a STEM pathway and may not have the option to switch pathways due to Career Technical Education graduation requirements.

 How and When Can My Student Enroll in STEM?